Skip to content

 Introduction

-LDSC is one of the most commonly used command line tool to estimate inflation, hertability, genetic correlation and cell/tissue type specificity from GWAS summary statistics.
+LDSC is one of the most commonly used command-line tools to estimate inflation, heritability, genetic correlation and cell/tissue type specificity from GWAS summary statistics.

 LD: Linkage disequilibrium